Understand, then Act.

 PHASE 4: EVALUATION

-Depending on the length of PGP's engagement with a funder, Phase Four may occur at the end of a campaign period or at a designated time point during an ongoing campaign.
+Depending on the length of PGP's engagement with a funder, Phase Four may occur at the end of a campaign period or at designated time points throughout an ongoing campaign.

-PGP compiles all evaluation data collected during the previous campaign period and submits a formal evaluation report.
+PGP compiles all evaluation data collected during a campaign period, submitting a formal evaluation report.
 This report is often written for peer review and prepared for presentation at professional conferences.

 Phases One through Four are repeated as campaigns continue, creating a cycle of review and reporting in addition to PGP's standard monthly progress reports.